 A Contribution Rate Notice (Form UC-657) is mailed to employers at the end of each calendar year and shows the rate effective for the coming calendar year.
 This percentage is to be applied to taxable wages paid (refer to the taxable wage base

-Employers report their quarterly wages and contributions due on the Employer's Report for Unemployment Compensation Quarterly Tax Forms.
+Employers electronically report their quarterly wages and contributions due via UCMS

-9. Where can I get information about filing quarterly wage and tax reports via the Internet?
+8. Where can I get information about filing quarterly wage and tax reports electronically?

-Information about Internet filing can be obtained from our UC Management System page
+Information about electronic filing can be obtained from the UC Management System page

 Gross wages are the total amount of wages paid to an employee.
 This includes salaries, wages, commission, bonuses, overtime pay, incentive awards and tips; basically, all remuneration defined as wages in the PA UC Law

-Taxable wages are determined annually by law.
+Taxable wages are the portion of gross wages that is subject to the taxable wage limit determined for each year.
 (Refer to the taxable wage base

-In certain calendar years, employers are required to withhold a portion of an employee's gross wages and include this amount on the quarterly UC reports.
+Employers are required to withhold a portion of an employee's gross wages at the time the wages are paid.
 The amount of tax to be withheld is determined by multiplying the employee's gross wages for the payroll period by an annually determined employee contribution rate

 .
 The taxable wage base

 11. Is agricultural employment reportable for UC purposes?

 An agricultural enterprise must report wages paid to employees if the enterprise: